 Share your team’s success stories regularly to motivate and inspire everyone.
 Happy employees typically mean more productive employees, no matter the industry.
 Give your electrical staff more than just a steady paycheck by building a company culture that really shows them how much you value their work.
 They can help spread the word to potential new applicants.

-When crises or setbacks occur in the home services industry, don’t stop hiring for your company or marketing to new customers.
+When crises or setbacks occur in the home services industry, don’t stop hiring for your company or marketing to expand your customer base.

 “Resist the reactionary,” Stark advises.
 “I’ve gone through a recession, a crisis...we put on the accelerator (for marketing and hiring), and we have always come out on the positive side.”

-Despite worries about the coronavirus and rising unemployment numbers, Express Electric’s Campriano says he tries to keep his employees motivated by leading with a cup half-full mentality.
-Showing fear just leads to more of the same, he shared during a recent ServiceTitan webinar.
+Express Electric’s Campirano says he tries to keep his employees motivated by leading with a cup-half-full mentality.
+Showing fear just leads to more of the same, he shared during a ServiceTitan webinar.

-Instead, Campriano tells his employees they’re heroes in the Covid-19 fight.
+Instead, Campirano tells his employees they’re heroes.
 He pumps up his employees and makes them feel valued with a specific message: “Let's go out there and be humans.
 Let’s help other humans in need.
-We can do this together as a team.”
+We can do this together — as a team.”

 Gain efficiency with a well-defined organizational chart and operating manuals.